 While the racial and ethnic configuration of children in the District of Columbia has remained relatively stable across Wards over the past few years, it also varies from approximately 77.7 percent Caucasian in Ward 3 to over 90 percent African American in Wards 7 and 8.
-The majority of District residents identify as African American so it is reasonable to expect that the majority of children in foster care also identify as African American.
-In 2017, Kids Count reported that 54 percent of children in the District under the age of 18 identified as Non-Hispanic, African American.118 FACES.NET data from March 2019 indicate that African American children continue to comprise over 90 percent of the District's foster care population.119 Families involved in the District's child welfare system are not only primarily African American, but typically the second or third generation struggling in similar ways with similar issues.
+The majority of District residents identify as African American, so it is reasonable to expect that the majority of children in foster care also identify as African American.
+In 2017, Kids Count reported that 54 percent of children in the District under the age of 18 identified as Non-Hispanic, African American.
+African American.
+FACES.NET data from March 2019 indicate that African American children continue to comprise over 90 percent of the District's foster care population.
+Families involved in the District's child welfare system are not only primarily African American, but typically the second or third generation struggling in similar ways with similar issues.

 At the end of the second quarter of FY 2019, data indicated that CFSA and its private agency partners were serving 2,288 children.
-This number represents a three percent increase in children served at the end of FY 2018.120 Of the 2,288 children, 867 (38 percent) children were in out-of-home care, while 1,421 (62 percent) of the children remained at home and were receiving in-home services.121 Data continues to reveal that the majority of the District's children in foster care (77 percent) reside in Wards 7 and 8 (23 and 54 percent, respectively).
+This number represents a three percent increase in children served at the end of FY 2018.
+171 Of the 2,288 children, 867 (38 percent) children were in out-of-home care, while 1,421 (62 percent) of the children remained at home and were receiving in-home services.
+172 Data continues to reveal that the majority of the District's children in foster care (77 percent) reside in Wards 7 and 8 (23 and 54 percent, respectively).
 All of these children have been exposed to more than one poverty-related risk factor, including distressed neighborhoods that could contribute to poor educational outcomes, maladaptive behaviors, child maltreatment, chronic health issues, early parenthood, long-term dependence on public assistance, increased rates of incarceration, homelessness, and unemployment.

 Poverty is recognized as a predominant characteristic of child welfare populations.
 The District's child poverty rate remains at record high levels.
 According to the 2013-2017 Census Bureau's American Community Survey five-year estimates, 17 percent of District residents live below the poverty line compared to 15 percent poverty level for the entire United States.
 Specifically, for the District, 26 percent of children under the age of 18 years old were considered living below the poverty line compared to 20 percent of children in the United States.
-According to Kids Count, child poverty is more prevalent in Ward 7 (41 percent) and Ward 8 (49 percent) than in other District Wards.
+According to Kids

-118 Kids Count Data Center 2017
+169 Kids Count Data Center 2017

-119 There was no difference in percentage of African American children when looking at those under 18 and all children in foster care.
+170 There was no difference in percentage of African American children when looking at those under 18 and all children in foster care.

-120 A total of 2,205 children were receiving in-home and out-of-home services as of September 30, 2018.
+171 A total of 2,205 children were receiving in-home and out-of-home services as of September 30, 2018.

-121 The total count of 2288 children includes children served in in-home cases as well as children remaining at home while siblings are being served in out-of-home placements.
+172 The total count of 2288 children includes children served in in-home cases as well as children remaining at home while siblings are being served in out-of-home placements.
 Source: FACES.NET CMT232 Management Report.